Intr0nix/notes/learning_notes.md

 - **info proc mappings** - show mapped address spaces
 - **define hook-stop** - executes every command, given after this one, every step
 - **x/wx $esp+0x5c** - displays byte, written in that address
+- **x function** - shows the starting address of the function and the first byte

 ### radare 2